DUNE/computing-HWDB/_episodes/04-Data-Management-WEB-UI.md

 To add a single item:

-- Click on "Add New".
+- Click on the "ADD NEW..." button towards the top of the screen.
 The UI will respond with the "Edit Item" screen.
 (Note that this screen will show both for adding and editing items.
 However, when editing an item, there will be more options available on the screen.
 - At minimum, you must select a "Country of Origin" and "Resp.
 Institution."
 The remaining fields